Mission

 Alfredo Jesus Bonilla

-Community Navigator | Computer and English Teacher
+Community Navigator | English Teacher

 Hello dear readers, my name is Alfredo Jesus Bonilla Flores, a Venezuelan orphan of parents, raised mainly by my maternal grandmother; Rosa Elena Flores Millan and other dear relatives.
 I have had a superpower called “Cerebral Palsy” since birth which has helped me see and understand the world in a different way.
 In Venezuela, I graduated from the “Antonio Escobar Lara” Experimental Pedagogical University located in the city of Maracay, Aragua state as a Professor in the area of teaching English as a second language approximately five years ago.